DataFire/Integrations/integrations/generated/google_compute/README.md

           * key `string`: [Output Only] A key that provides more detail on the warning being returned.
 For example, for warnings where there are no results in a list request for a particular zone, this key might be scope and the key value might be the zone name.
 Other examples might be a key indicating a deprecated resource and a suggested replacement, or a warning about invalid network settings (for example, if an instance attempts to perform IP forwarding but is not enabled for IP forwarding).
           * value `string`: [Output Only] A warning data value corresponding to the key.
       * message `string`: [Output Only] A human-readable description of the warning code.
   * zone `string`: [Output Only] The URL of the zone where the operation resides.
 Only available when performing per-zone operations.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.

 ### OperationAggregatedList
 * OperationAggregatedList `object`